tomgrek/hackathon-skeleton/README.md

 You need basic Linux, HTML and JS knowledge to get the most out of this guide and the repo as a whole.
 If, as a beginner, you follow the guide and apply some trial and error, you might (I hope) gain that knowledge.
 I try my best to explain jargon when it crops up and am not afraid to oversimplify.

+This is the branch with Redux and React Router.

 # What's in it?

 * Runs on (requires) Node JS (write front- and back-end code in Javascript!)